Darth-Carrotpie/unity-RAM/README.md

 ## Unity-RAM
-A small experiment to make Realtime Audio Mixer (RAM) for Unity game engine.
+A small experiment to make Runtime Audio Mixer (RAM) for Unity game engine.
 Unity's snapshot mixer system felt insufficient for our needs, so we felt like sharing.
 Audio in the example made by Robertas Zutautas; (GNU General Public License v3.0) Scripts (C#) by Danielius Vargonas; (GNU General Public License v3.0)